 First, if none of the members admits of any use other than the joint use, and if, at the same time, no one member which co-operates towards the joint utility can be replaced, then one single member has the full total value of the group, and the other members are entirely valueless.
 Suppose, for instance, I pay five shillings for a pair of gloves, five shillings is the total value of the pair.
 If I lose one of the gloves I lose the whole utility, and, with it, the whole value of the pair; and the remaining glove has no value.
-Of course either of the two gloves equally admits of either valuation, and it is simply circumstances that decide which of them is to rank as all, and which as nothing-the glove needed to complete the pair, or the useless single glove.
+Of course either of the two gloves equally admits of either valuation, and it is simple circumstances that decide which of them is to rank as all, and which as nothing-the glove needed to complete the pair, or the useless single glove.
 Cases of this kind are relatively scarce in practical life.

 Second, and more common, is the case where the individual members of the group can afford another, though a less utility, outside of their joint employment.
 Here the value of the single member does not lie between everything and nothing, but between the amount of the marginal utility which it is capable of affording in isolation as minimum, and the amount of the joint marginal utility, after deducting the isolated marginal utility of the other members, as maximum.
 Suppose, for instance, that three goods, A, B, and C, in co-operation afford a marginal utility of 100; that A by itself has a marginal utility of 10, B by itself of 20, and C by itself of 30; the value of A is determined as follows.
 If a merchant owns this good by itself he can get from it only its isolated marginal utility of 10, and the value of the good, accordingly, is only 10.
 But suppose he owns the whole group, and is asked to sell or give away the good A out of that group, what he has to consider is that, with the good A he can get a marginal utility of 100; without it, only the smaller (isolated) utility of the goods B and C, that is 20 + 30 = 50; and that, accordingly, on the having or losing of the good A depends a difference in value of 50.
-As complement of the group it is, therefore, worth 100 - (20 + 30) = 50; as an isolated good it is worth only 10.1 Here the difference in value is not so extreme as in the first case, but still it is very considerable.
+As complement of the group it is, therefore, worth 100-(20+30)=50; as an isolated good it is worth only 10.23 Here the difference in value is not so extreme as in the first case, but still it is very considerable.

 Third, and more common still, is the case where some individual members of the group are not only employed for other purposes, but are, at the same time, replaceable by other goods of the same kind.
 For instance, building ground, bricks, beams, and labour are complementary goods in the building of a house.
-But if a few carts of bricks, intended for the building, go astray in transit, or some of the labourers engaged for
+But if a few carts of bricks, intended for the building, go astray in transit, or some of the labourers engaged for the job refuse to work, in normal circumstances this does not in the least hinder the obtaining of the joint utility-the built house.
+The labourers and materials are simply replaced by others.
+The consequences as regards the formation of value are as follows:-